tadasant/mcp-server-stability-ai/README.md

 # Usage Tips

-- All processed images are automatically saved to your configured `IMAGE_STORAGE_DIRECTORY` and opened for preview
+- All processed images are automatically saved to `IMAGE_STORAGE_DIRECTORY`, opened for preview, and made available as resources
-- Unfortunately, pasting images into the Claude Desktop chat window results in a very inefficient experience (generating entire blocks of base64 text rapidly fills the context window for anything but the simplest of images).
-So we take a very file-forward approach: you should copy image files you want processed to your `IMAGE_STORAGE_DIRECTORY` and then just reference them by filename in your chats with Claude.
+- Do _not_ try to copy/paste or upload image files to Claude.
+Claude does not store images anywhere, so we cannot work with those with the MCP server.
+They have to be "uploaded" (saved to) the `IMAGE_STORAGE_DIRECTORY` and then they will show up as resources available in the chat.

 # Examples